gvwilson/thirdbit/_posts/2015/2015-02-27-wrong-is-useful-lessons-as-packages.md

   I'm still not sure whether this is a good idea, and since I've always done what passes for my best thinking when I've got something to fix rather than a blank sheet of paper,
-  I've thrown together <a href="https://github.com/swcarpentry/installable-lesson-demo-01">a really small demo</a>.
+  I've thrown together a really small demo.
   I'm sure it's wrongheaded in many ways, but I hope it will help focus discussion by giving people something specific to correct.
   If you'd like to kick its tires: